AWLQ Volunteer FAQ

 - Rostered Volunteers– Expected commitment: rostered and regular 1 x 4hr shift / weekly (for minimum of 3 months).
 These types of volunteers are the core of our Volunteer Program – regular and reliable we can count on these wonderful individuals each week.

 - Casual Volunteers – Expected commitment: casual (unrostered) 1 x 4 hr shift / weekly (for a minimum of 3 months).
 After you have volunteered for 3 months on the roster, you can drop back to casual hours.
 These types of volunteers might not be able to commit to a specific day, but are able to come once a week for a 4 hour shift.
 These wonderful volunteers might not know what day they can come, but when they do, they make a difference.

 Some of our volunteers do more than 1 shift per week, whilst some are not able to lock into a set commitment.
 If this is the case, we can talk to you about the opportunities that are available when you can come.

 WHAT AGE LIMIT APPLIES?

 Volunteering Program: You can start volunteering at AWLQ if you are at least 18 years of age, due to public liability and insurance regulations.
 There are limited opportunities for younger volunteers (see below).
 After you reach the age of 85, we will require additional medical assessments if you wish to continue volunteering.
-If you are outside of this age bracket, instead, perhaps you could consider collecting donations of food and bedding, fundraising, fostering, or asking AWLQ to come to your school or club to raise awareness.
+If you are outside of this age bracket, instead, perhaps you could consider collecting donations of food and bedding, fundraising, fostering, or asking AWLQ to come to your local club to raise awareness.